ryx/datalayer.js/README.md

 There are also other ways of communicating with the datalayer, most notably the one provided by the [methodQueue extension](src/extensions/methodQueue).
 It allows you to access the datalayer.js API by using a global Array-like object named `_d7rq` (which translates to "datalayerqueue" ;) ..).
 Refer to the [extension documentation](src/extensions/methodQueue/README.md) for more details.

 ### Extensions
-In a real application you'll likely want to use extensions.
 Extensions provide more, really powerful ways of interacting with the datalayer.
-One common usecase is the [metadata extension](src/extensions/metadata) which aggregates rendertime data (and events) from the markup and passes it to the datalayer.
-This can be done with:
+The are activated through the [`use`](#use-extensionfunctiondatalayer) method on the datalayer object like this:

 ```javascript
 import metadata from 'datalayerjs/extensions/metadata';